The progress of the organic hemp and linen sectors in France

 The Organic Flax and Hemp Association

-After 5 years, French Hemp for textile use finally rehabilitated?
+After 5 years, French hemp for textile use finally rehabilitated?

 What if hemp and flax could save the planet?